 Receivables are stated at the amount management expects to collect from grants, contracts, contributions, and programs.
-As of December 31, 2014, three donors accounted for 91% of the Organization's accounts receivable, and one grant accounted for all of the Organization's grants receivable.
+As of December 31, 2015, five grantors accounted for 68% of the Organization's grants receivable.
+As of December 31, 2014, three grantors accounted for 91% of the Organization's accounts receivable, and one grant accounted for all of the Organization's grants receivable.
 However, the Organization believes it is not exposed to any significant credit risk on receivables due to the nature of the agreements with donors and grantors.